koher/try-swift-2016/try-swift.md

 ... and let me know your opinions

 ^ I'm not very sure that they are all good.
-I wondered if I should talk about them because they were not a part of Swift.
-Just my ideas.
-But I thought it was important to begin discussions.
-So I decided to talk about them.
+So please let me know your opinions.
 I want to discuss error handling in Swift through this conference.

-So please let me know your opinions.
-And I will join in the swift-evolution mailing list because now I have time.
+^ And I will join in the swift-evolution mailing list because now I have time.
 I don't need any more time to prepare my presentation.

 ---

-^ I'm dreaming of a world where everyone has been educated in programming.
+^ (23:39, 0:48) I'm dreaming of a world where everyone has been educated in programming.
 I had even tried to design my own programming language suitable for education.

 ^ One morning, I met Swift.
 Swift seemed adequate for my purpose.
 Now I plan to write a free online book for everyone to learn wide programming concepts, from "Hello, world!!" to monads, all in Swift.